fleetingbytes/shell-scripts/notes-on-mktemp.md

 ```

 In the first form the template argument is not mandatory.
-The second form with a guaranteed use -t prefix does still allow the use of
+The second form with a guaranteed -t prefix does still allow the use of
 one or more template arguments which makes it identical to the first form and thus redundant.

 The user would be much better served by: